fvilches17/CleanBlazor/README.md

 **CleanBlazor** is also [Available on Nuget](https://www.nuget.org/packages/FriscoVInc.DotNet.Templates.CleanBlazor/) <img src="https://github.com/fvilches17/CleanBlazor/blob/main/images/nuget-logo.svg" height="30">

+**CleanBlazor** by default generates projects that target the latest .NET version.

 ## Problem
 The out of the box Microsoft Blazor project templates are great for getting familiar with Blazor or creating PoC apps.